Bored Ape: Artistic merits and criticism

 The Bored Ape NFTs have attracted a considerable amount of negative reception, with many detractors of BAYC having opined that the NFTs have had a negative impact on artists.
-Nevertheless, the Bored Ape design has been positively received; Samantha Hissong of Rolling Stone wrote that "Bored Ape art isn't as valuable as it is because it's visually pleasing, even though it is.
-It's valuable because it also serves as a digital identity."
-Emma Roth of The Verge wrote that the apes were "very interesting-looking and sometimes fashionable."
+Nevertheless, the Bored Ape design has also received some positive comments; Emma Roth of The Verge wrote that the apes were "very interesting-looking and sometimes fashionable."
 Cited by Intelligencer in January 2022, Roman Kräussl, an art-finance professor at the University of Luxembourg and Stanford University's Hoover Institution, stated that NFT works like Bored Apes (in addition to CryptoPunks and Cool Cats) had already become iconic.

 Writing for The Cut, Claire Lampen commented, "I find the monkey mostly unremarkable, generically familiar, and not very much to my liking if not wholly offensive," and added that "[celebrities] really want us to enjoy this monkey, clap for this monkey, know what this monkey is.
 They can't make me.
 I won't let them."
 Jonathan Jones of The Guardian was critical of the Bored Apes NFTs' impact on digital art.
 Jones opined that the NFT "should put an end to any romanticism about NFT art.
 It puts the consumer experience first and has absolutely nothing to do with empowering artists.
 It's all about the collector's ego."
 He also wrote that "The attitude says it all.
 Bored, emptied out, wrecked, and proud of it.
 That's how the NFT art investors all feel, apparently.
 And so they should.
 NFTs are not good for art.
 They are not liberating for artists."

 A Tonight Show with Jimmy Fallon segment featuring Fallon and Paris Hilton showing off their Bored Apes was mocked by users on Twitter.
 Wired described the segment as having the "stiff, cheery cadence of a bad infomercial", and wrote that the clip going viral was "fueled by people making fun of how off-putting it was".
 Writing for the publication, Kate Knibbs wrote negatively of Bored Apes, and contrasted it to Comedian, a 2019 artwork by Maurizio Cattelan of a banana duct taped to a wall, where the buyer received instructions for recreating the artwork rather than an actual banana:

 The Bored Ape Yacht Club, in contrast, is a grimmer kind of gimmick, one that parodies nothing.
 It uses certificates of authenticity, too, but with a crucial difference in intent.
 The certificate points back to a commodity, not an idea.
 It doesn't mock or even question the art world; instead it simply cashes in on it.
 The project's sense of humor is akin to a decal of Calvin from Calvin & Hobbes taking a piss.
 The crudeness is the point.
 Each ape is a misprized thing, bought and sold constantly.